 From the wildernesses of national parks to the stillness of temple sanctuaries, Assam provides various experiences that arrest our senses and feed our spirits.
-Here are the top places to visit in Assam:
+Here are the top and best places to visit in Assam:

 Kaziranga National Park: The serene Kaziranga National Park is a well-acclaimed national park placed at the core of Assam and holds the prestigious title of being a UNESCO World Heritage site.
 It is located in the lush landscapes of two districts.
 This calm sanctuary covers 430 sq km.
 It provides shelter for the largest population of Indian one-horned rhinoceroses and many endangered species such as tigers, elephants or wild water buffaloes.